orbeon/orbeon-forms-doc/form-builder/template-syntax.md

 ## Templates

-You define a template by setting a placeholder with the following exact syntax:
+You define a template by setting a placeholder with the following syntax:

 ```
 {$foo}